J3FFR3Y-E-K/The-Best-Planner/README.md

 3/2 Jeffrey: Penetration tested the login page, https://cyan.csam.montclair.edu/~lovei1/.
 Tested using brute force hacking and basic SQL injections.
 Brute force hacking was done using Burp Suite whcih was set up so that it would flag once a viable password was entered out of a list of 1000 common passwords.
 An account could be accessed using brute force hacking which can be protected using password requirements like a minimum password length or mandatory special characters in a future update.
 The basic SQL injections could not hack into a login page but there is potential for a more thorough SQL injection to do so.

+3/3 Ian: Added an updated file with the SQL query for our fully laid out database with all tables involved.